 2.2 A service user perspective

-Communities and individuals facing complex challenges expect organisations to provide services which are ‘joined-up’, rather than fragmented and disjointed.
+In spite of such challenges, communities and individuals facing complex challenges expect organisations to provide services which are ‘joined-up’, rather than fragmented and disjointed.
 For example, when facing the challenges of complex healthcare situations, no one wants to spend time negotiating organisational boundaries.
-From a service user perspective, the most important thing is to be able to access services without jumping over multiple organisational hurdles.

 Activity 2 Joined-up services

-Read the article, ‘Light bulb moment: Barbara Gelb on joined up thinking’ (Gelb, 2016), in which a chief executive of a voluntary organisation describes how she realised the importance of joining up services across organisational boundaries when she met the parent of a dying child.
+Read the article, ‘Light bulb moment: Barbara Gelb on joined up thinking’, in which a chief executive of a voluntary organisation describes how she realised the importance of joining up services across organisational boundaries when she met the parent of a dying child.

 In your learning journal write about an experience you, a member of your family or someone you know has had (or draw on an example you have seen in the media), when engaging with services that don’t join up.
 You might want to think here about accessing a package of care for an older person or a child with a disability; or having to complete two lots of paperwork with identical information for the purposes of reporting to different parts of the state system – or any other area of life where services don’t appear to talk to each other.
 How did this make you feel?
 Make sure you title the post with the week number and the number of this activity, Week 6 Activity 2.